GreenleafLab/NucleoATAC/docs/index.md

 * Bed file with regions to perform analysis.
 Generally will be broad open chromatin regions.

 ###Installation
 Recommended to install NucleoATAC within virtual environment to minimize chance of issues with older versions of python package dependencies.
+NucleoATAC requries Python 2.7 (Does not currently support Python 3).

 * Make and activate python [virtual environment](https://virtualenv.pypa.io/en/latest/)
 * Use pip to install python dependencies: `pip install cython numpy scipy matplotlib pysam`